dispel4py/dispel4py/doc/tutorial.rst

 This introduces several new concepts.
 The ProducerPE is a base class which has no inputs and one output named ``output``.
 We initialise the IntegerProducer PE with the lower and upper bounds of the range that we want to produce.

-In the ``_process`` method we iterate over the range of integers from the lower bound up to the upper bound.
-Since the processing method generates more than one data item we have to write them to the output data stream using the ``write`` method.
+In the implementation of the ``_process`` method we iterate over the range of integers from the lower bound up to the upper bound.
+Since the processing method generates more than one data item we have to write them one at a time to the output data stream using the :py:func:`~dispel4py.core.GenericPE.write` method.

 Using the producer in the workflow